-Now that you’ve identified and prioritized the risks, it’s time to determine how you will manage each risk.
+Manage: Now that you’ve identified and prioritized the risks, it’s time to determine how you will manage each risk.
 Decide if you can avoid, eliminate, reduce, transfer or accept each risk.
 In regards to bid preparation, risk avoidance means deciding not to submit a bid.
 Eliminating, reducing and accepting risks takes careful planning.
 Break down each risk into actionable items.
 Determine what additional resources will be needed and be sure to incorporate those mitigation costs into your bid.
-Don’t over commit your resources to handling multiple risks.
-You have to bring in additional labor or rent additional equipment to manage all your risks effectively.
+Don’t over commit your resources to handle multiple risks.
+You have to bring in additional labor or rent other equipment to manage all your risks effectively.

 Don’t overlook transferring risks back to the owner or client.
 Be sure to communicate with the owner or owner’s representative when preparing your bid to get clarification on what risks they will assume and which ones you will be responsible for managing.
-Work with your insurance provider to determine which risks are covered under your current policies along with other options for protecting your company against risks.
+Work with your insurance provider to determine the risks covered under your current policies along with other options for protecting your company against risks.

 Identifying and managing risks are probably the most overlooked aspect of preparing a bid proposal.
-By starting the process early you can avoid bidding on projects that won’t make you any money.
+By starting the process early, you can avoid bidding on projects that won’t make you any money.
 It will also lead to more accurate bids with reasonable contingencies built in and result in your company winning more bids.
-Project management will run smoother and you’ll save time, money and resources as work progresses.
+Project management will run smoother, and you’ll save time, money and resources as work progresses.